Puerto Rico Highway 116

-Puerto Rico Highway 116 (PR-116) is a main highway in the southwest part of Puerto Rico, beginning in Guánica, Puerto Rico at Puerto Rico Highway 2 to Lajas, Puerto Rico at Puerto Rico Highway 101.
+Puerto Rico Highway 116 (PR-116) is a main highway in the southwest region of Puerto Rico, between the municipalities of Guánica and Lajas.
+This road begins at PR-2 in Susúa Baja and ends at Puerto Rico Highway 101 in Lajas barrio.

 Route description

 It is the main route to Guánica and Lajas, and grants access to places such as the Dry Forest of Puerto Rico (Bosque Seco), common for its cacti and dry, desert-like climate, and also to beaches like Parguera in Lajas and Playa Santa in Guánica.
 It is divided, two lane-per-direction in the first 4 kilometers before turning one lane-per direction in the rest of its length.
 The width of its lanes allows for speed limits above the normal rural roads.

 Major intersections

 Related routes

 Currently, PR-116 has three branches in its old segments in Guánica and Yauco.
 Originally they were identified as PR-116R.

 Puerto Rico Highway 1116

 Puerto Rico Highway 1116 (PR-1116) was the old section of PR-116 between Guánica and Yauco.
 It extended from PR-116 between Caño and Carenero barrios to PR-121 in Susúa Baja.
 In 2015, this highway was designated as Avenida Agustín "Quino" López Oliveras and renumbered to PR-326.